QBladeOcean/QBladeOceanDocs/docs/source/src/user/wavefield/wavefield.rst

 If an offshore simulation where the consideration of wave excitation is being carried out, it is necessary to provide the information about the sea sate in the form of a wave field.
 The field may either consist of a single wave train (regular wave) or multiple, superpositioned regular waves - (irregular waves).
 Both types may be generated directly in QBlade.
 A third possibility is the definition of a prescribed sea state, allowing the user to import externally generated wave fields.
-The three functionalities are described in more detailed below.
+The three functionalities are described in more detail below.
 The underlying theory implemented in QBlade is described in the :ref:`Waves` section of the theory guide.

 Any wave field generated in QBlade requires that a new wave is created by selecting this option in the *Controls* box.
 This opens the *Linear Waves* dialogue, where the wave generation options are displayed.